SimonCropp/SetStartupProjects/README.md

 ## Surely this is a solved problem

-While Visual Studio was released in 1995 and with it the concept of an `.suo` configuration file.
+Visual Studio was released in 1995 and with it the concept of an `.suo` configuration file.
 Generally when a technology has been around for 20 years most of the problems are solved.
 If not there are enough nuggets of information around to piece together a solution.
 This does not seem to be the case for setting start project using code.
 There are several other approaches which do not match our requirements:

 * **Manipulate the order of projects in a solution**: The [Sln Startup Project](https://github.com/michaKFromParis/slnStartupProject) can change the start-up projects by leveraging the side effect of Visual Studio starting the first project.
 It works by reordering the projects in the `.sln` file.
 However this approach only works for a single start-up project.
 * **Switch from within Visual Studio**: The [switchstartupproject](https://bitbucket.org/thirteen/switchstartupproject/wiki/Home) is a Visual Studio extension that supports multiple combinations of startup projects.
 Very useful but not an option since the context of this problem is not inside Visual Studio.